Persian Rug Cleaning & Maintenance

 How to Care for a Work of Art Built to Last Generations

-A Persian rug is not just a piece of décor ,it’s a living artwork.
-Each knot carries history, technique, and emotion.
-Proper care ensures the rug ages gracefully, retaining its color, softness, and strength.
+A Persian rug is not simply décor; it is a living artwork.
+Each knot carries history, technique, and human expression.
+Proper rug care ensures the piece ages gracefully, preserving its color, softness, and structural integrity over time.

-Below is a refined, practical guide based on how collectors, restorers, and rug experts care for their own pieces.
+Below is a practical guide rooted in how collectors, restorers, and specialists approach long-term carpet care.

 1. Regular Vacuuming